xenondevs/Docs/docs/invui/guis/tab.md

 !!! info

     It is also possible to, for example, put the Tab Items in a separate paged or scroll gui if you need more space.
-    For that to work, you'd need to set the TabGUI that the Tab items are supposed to control manually using `ControlItem#setGUI`.
+    For that to work, you'd need to set the TabGUI that the Tab items are supposed to control manually using `ControlItem#setGui`.